Paternity Testing After an Affidavit of Acknowledgment of Paternity Has Been Signed

 Under Arizona law, a mother may start a proceeding to establish paternity.
 After paternity is established, the court addresses custody and visitation issues.
 Any modification of the custody and/ or visitation orders must include an examination of the child’s best interests.

-The legislature has not mandated a best interests hearing before paternity testing.
-Therefore, the lower court did not err in ruling against a best interests hearing before paternity testing involving a child who is born out of wedlock.
+The legislature has not mandated best interests hearing before paternity testing.
+Therefore, the lower court did not err in ruling against the best interests hearing before paternity testing involving a child who is born out of wedlock.

 Challenging an Affidavit and Acknowledgement of Paternity in Arizona

 Mr. Stephenson argued that because of the Affidavit of Acknowledgement of Paternity, he is a “presumptive parent” of the child.
-Mrs. Thomas claims that Mr. Stephenson is not entitled to a statutory presumption of paternity because he did not file the acknowledgement with the court as the current statutes requires.
+Mrs. Thomas claims that Mr. Stephenson is not entitled to a statutory presumption of paternity because he did not file the acknowledgment with the court as the current statutes require.

 However, the Court of Appeals noted that the statute in effect when the affidavit was made did not require it to be filed.
 The fact that Mr. Stephenson did not file the documents did not deprive him of his presumption of paternity arising from the signed Affidavit of Acknowledgment of Paternity.